strideUX/strideos/docs/tasks.md

 **Next Session Focus:** Production deployment and monitoring setup
 **Session Strategy:** Implementing comprehensive error handling and application resilience for production readiness.

+### Recently Completed (UI Enhancement)
+- Editor: For `project_brief` documents with a `clientId`, the editor top bar now shows the client logo to the left of the document title, followed by a subtle divider and the client name in muted gray.
+If no `clientId` is present, the title appears as before.
+Implemented in `src/components/editor/editor-top-bar.tsx` using `clients.getClientById` and `clients.getLogoUrl`.

 ### Recently Completed (Editor Cleanup)
 - Removed legacy/current editor UI and route integration; added placeholder at `src/app/editor/[documentId]/page.tsx`
 - Deleted `src/components/editor/**` and `src/components/legacy-editor/**`